illinois-cs498gd/illinois-cs498gd.github.io/_assignments/mp1.md

 **Also, do not be afraid to change the initial game defaults in order to make the game more playable.** You can have the initial speed be slower, have the tunnels be longer or bigger...change things so that it is a game you think is a reasonably good experience.

 **Keep your code in a repo...and use .gitignore and LFS support to handle large files.** You can find a reasonably good [tutorial here](https://odederell3d.blog/2020/04/22/unreal-engine-4-github-first-steps/) .
 You can use the commercial [github.com]() or the [internal UIUC github](https://github-dev.cs.illinois.edu/).

+# Technical Details
+## Adding a Healthbar

+The steps to adding health bar would be:
+1. Create an int/float "Health" variable for the player
+2. Create a HUD widget blueprint to display the health
+3. Update the BP_Tunnel logic to update the player health on collision
+4. Update the game logic to only stop when the health reaches 0
+5. Reset the health bar when the game is reset

+### Hints

+There is a video tutorial called "Adding Health and Debug Damage" and "Widget Blueprint Introduction" in the "Welcome to Game Development" course by Unreal Engine, which helps introduce basics of adding a health bar.

+The initial project file uses the WallMesh's "OnComponentHit" to process a collision.
+However, this may not be desirable for this implementation of health because "OnComponentHit" will be continuously called when the player collides with the wall.
+Instead, it may be better to use "OnComponentBeginOverlap" and change the WallMesh's collision preset to "OverlapAllDynamic", so that the player passes through the wall, and the collision logic is only called once.

+The Blueprint graph may also be a lot cleaner if a "ProcessHit" function is made to update the health bar of the BP_Player (otherwise, you need a lot of "BP_Player" reference connections).
+The "isDead" boolean can optionally be replaced with a conditional depending on whether or not the health equals 0.

+## Adding a Score

+The steps to adding a score are relatively similar to a health bar:
+1. Create an int "Score" variable for the player
+2. Add a text widget to the HUD to display the score
+3. Update the tunnel logic to increment the score properly
+4. Reset the score when the game is reset

+### Hints

+One tricky thing about updating the score is when to figure out when the score should actually updated (i.e. the score should only be updated when the player successfully passes through the hole).
+There are probably multiple ways to do this, but this is how I did it:
+- If the player hits the WallMesh, the score is decremented
+- When the player passes through the TriggerZone, the score gets incremented
+- The "Score" text widget in the HUD is only updated after the player passes the TriggerZone

+This way, when a player collides through the wall and then passes the TriggerZone, the score is simultaneously incremented and decremented, so the score display does not change at all.

+## Adding Healthpacks

+The steps to adding health packs are:
+1. Create a static mesh blueprint to represent the health pack
+2. Add appropriate logic to update the player's health when obtained
+3. Add logic to create the health pack during tunnel creation

+### Hints

+In this implementation, the logic for handling a health pack is very similar to that of handling a collision.
+If the player passes through the health pack, the health pack has an "OnComponentBeginOverlap" function that will update the player's health and health bar.
+The end of the function also destroys the actor.

+Note that for whatever static mesh is used for the health pack, there must be a collision mesh.
+Otherwise, the collision will not be detected when the player passes through the health pack.
+Additionally, the health pack should probably be deleted once the player has passed by it (either by setting a life span, or a separate box collision).

+In "BP_TunnelSpawner", a random number generator can be used to determine whether or not a health pack should be spawned.
+For example, for a 1/10 chance of a health pack in a tunnel, a range of 0-9 can be used, where a health pack is only spawned when the randomly generated number equals a certain value.

+## Adding an Enemy

+In this implementation, adding enemies included:
+1. Updating the input actions for a "Shoot" action
+2. Creating a blueprint for a projectile
+3. Adding a function for the player to shoot a projectile forward
+4. Creating a blueprint for an enemy
+5. Adding logic for the collision between the projectile and the enemy
+6. Adding logic for the interaction between the enemy and the player

+### Hints

+Similar to the healthpack, the static mesh used for the enemy must have a collision mesh.
+Otherwise, the collision between the projectile and the enemy will not be detected.
+Furthermore, a separate box collision may be necessary to detect whether or not the player has passed through the enemy.

+To update the score when the projectile hits the enemy, one possible method is for the projectile to carry a reference to the player who shot the projectile.
+Then, the player's score is updated upon collision.

+## Possible Visual Modifications

+Some potential ideas for some visual modifications could be:
+- Health bar decreases along a gradient of colors
+- Screen flashes red when the player collides with a wall
+- Some indicator that the health pack was obtained
+- Color of the walls updates according to the player's health